-A failing pressure switch can also result in power fluctuating across the terminals inside, and this could cause compressor starts and stops cycles.
+A failing pressure switch can also result in power fluctuating across the terminals inside, and this could cause the compressor to start and stop cycles.
 If the tank pressure is between cut in and cut out, and the compressor has stopped, check to be sure power is still on the motor side of the switch.
 If not, once again, the pressure switch is suspect.

 Power is going to motor but still the compressor starts and stops!

 It is possible that the compressor motor is overheating.
-Most compressor motors will have a thermal cut out.
-This device will cut power before heat related damage can occur to the motor.
+Most compressor motors will have a thermal cut-out via an air compressor thermal overload switch.
+This device will cut the power before heat-related damage can occur to the motor.
 Once the motor has cooled, if the power is on and the tank pressure is below cut in, the compressor will start again.

-This cycle of heating and cooling of the motor is a frequent cause of a compressors starting and stopping.
+This cycle of heating and cooling of the motor is a frequent cause of a compressor starting and stopping.
 Simple steps that can help prevent a compressor motor overheating are::

 - Ensure that the amperage of the breaker / fuse in the circuit that supplies the socket into which your compressor is plugged is rated for the HP of the motor.
 Google amperge for electric motors to find some guidelines.